OsiriX-Foundation/karnak-docker/README.md

 This repository shows an example docker-compose to launch Karnak with all his dependencies.

+The default url and credentials is defined below:

+* Karnak URL user interface: http://localhost:8081
+* Karnak URL DICOM listener: http://localhost:11119
+* Default user: admin
+* Default password: admin

+The port of user interface and DICOM listener is defined in the file `.env`

 Currently Karnak needs:
 * Postgres DataBase
 * Mainzelliste